pluto-lang/website/pages/cookbook/quickstart.en.md

 ## 0 Prerequisites

-If you haven't set up your Pluto development environment yet, please refer to steps 0 and 1 in the[Quick Start](https://github.com/pluto-lang/pluto/tree/main/examples/quickstart/../../docs/documentation/getting-started.en.md) guide for configuration.
-Alternatively, you can try out Pluto's [online sandbox or container](../../docs/documentation/getting-started.en.md#alternative-usage-methods).
+If you haven't set up your Pluto development environment yet, please refer to steps 0 and 1 in the [Quick Start](/documentation/getting-started.en.md) guide for configuration.
+Alternatively, you can try out Pluto's [online sandbox or container](/documentation/getting-started.en.md#alternative-usage-methods).

 ## 1 Writing Code